Rajeev-Tamang/OpenSSL/README.md

 sequenceDiagram
     UserA->>Attacker: Message+Digest
-    Attacker->>UserB: Modified Message + New Modified Digest note over UserA,UserB: This is How Actual data should have travel |Message+Digest| But Middle Man is Capturing the Message+Digest sended from userA , then attacker change the message+digest and send it to UserB.
+    Attacker->>UserB: Modified Message + New Modified Digest note over UserA,UserB: This is How Actual data should have travel |Message+Digest| <br>But Middle Man is Capturing the Message+Digest sended from userA , then attacker change the message+digest and send it to UserB.
 ```